-Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has helped her to rediscover her passion for dance…
+Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 Ever since she started touring with Birmingham Royal Ballet while she was a student at Elmhurst, Olivia has been painting pictures inspired by her life as a dancer.
 These exquisite artworks are influenced by the performers she has worked with, the ballets she has danced in and the countries and theatres she has visited.
 A keen photographer, she has also recorded her experiences backstage in captivating snapshots.